Altinn/altinn-studio/src/studio/README.md

 yarn run build
 ```

-Some of the React projects also have various other predefined scripts, which can be viewed in the `package.json` file
+Some React projects also have various other predefined scripts, which can be viewed in the `package.json` file
 which is located in the root folder of each react project, example `src/studio/src/designer/frontend/dashboard`.

 ## Running the tests